jerewill-cisco/clus2023-devnet1061/README.md

 # Or deploy an OVA with the prerequisites ready to run

-Tyson Scott has been working on an OVA based on Ubuntu to provide a ready-to-run virtual machine based on Ubuntu that is perfect for getting started.
+@scotttyso has been working on an OVA based on Ubuntu to provide a ready-to-run virtual machine based on Ubuntu that is perfect for getting started.
 If you download and deploy this OVA, you can use it as a playground to start exploring the Intersight APIs.

 ~~URL to be determined~~